 IMPLAN jobs include all full-time, part time, and temporary positions (with the exception of the 1985 database).
 When Employment is counted this way, one cannot tell from the data the number of hours worked or the proportion that is full or part-time.
 You may want to convert IMPLAN's Employment estimates into full-time equivalents (FTE) for reporting purposes, or, conversely, you may need to convert your FTE figures into Employment before inputting into IMPLAN for analysis.
-You can do both fairly easily using the excel sheet named "536 FTE & Employment Compensation Conversion Table (2015)" found on this page.
-This spreadsheet will also allow you to estimate wage and salary Income from Employee Compensation (EC) or vice versa.
+You can do both fairly easily using the Excel sheet named "Convert IMPLAN 546 Employment to FTE and Income to EC 2018."
+For 2017 (536 Industry) data, visit "Convert IMPLAN 536 Employment to FTE and Income to EC 2017."
+These spreadsheets will also allow you to estimate wage and salary Income from Employee Compensation (EC) or vice versa.

 The third tab in the spreadsheet lists the BEA tables used to calculate the ratios.

 Convert IMPLAN jobs to full-time equivalents (FTEs) or vice versa using this downloadable spreadsheet using the 546 Industry Scheme.

 Convert IMPLAN jobs to full-time equivalents (FTEs) or vice versa using this downloadable spreadsheet using the 536 Industry Scheme.

 Updated December 12, 2019